ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 By maintaining these branches and using GitHub Actions, we efficiently manage the synchronization of our documentation and translation updates, ensuring that our multilingual content is always up to date.

-## How to Set Up a New Crowdin Project
+## How to set up a new crowdin project

 1. Log in to your [**Crowdin account**](https://accounts.crowdin.com/login).
 2. Click `Create new project` in the menu.